ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 One of the main concerns that we heard in the assessment is the feeling of disconnection between individual members and the Rangers group.
 With smaller teams, we work less often with other Rangers.
 Since moving from a “*push*” to a “*pull*” communication structure, Rangers receive less day to day information, so it is up to the individual to connect to the group.
 As you might imagine, this can leave some feeling a sense of detachment from the Rangers as a result.

 For instance, a Ranger who is on a 2-person project now (and is often the only active member on that project) often feels like he's a remote outpost and has a hard time keeping up with the rapid pace of change.
-Not only is it challening for him to stay aware of the other projects in flight, but it's hard to understand why they are important.
-In addition, when standards or technology changes, he feels like he often misses the changes unless he just happens to be in a meeeting where they are discussed.
+Not only is it challenging for him to stay aware of the other projects in flight, but it's hard to understand why they are important.
+In addition, when standards or technology changes, he feels like he often misses the changes unless he just happens to be in a meeting where they are discussed.

-> **DONE:EDWARD** - **DougE note: example anecdote here?**

 ### Blockers

-> Since teams are smaller and there are more projects, there si potentially more productivity... unless there are blockers, in which case it can be harder to get help.  - DK
+> Since teams are smaller and there are more projects, there is potentially more productivity... unless there are blockers, in which case it can be harder to get help. - DK

 > Rangers are spread too thin.
 There are too many projects and not enough bandwidth to deliver quickly.  - TK